This article answers some questions IT administrators might have about settings and app data sync.

 What account is used for settings sync?

 In Windows 8.1, settings sync always used consumer Microsoft accounts.
 Enterprise users had the ability to connect a Microsoft account to their Active Directory domain account to gain access to settings sync.
-In Windows 10, this connected Microsoft account functionality is being replaced with a primary/secondary account framework.
+In Windows 10 and newer, this connected Microsoft account functionality is being replaced with a primary/secondary account framework.

 The primary account is defined as the account used to sign in to Windows.
-This can be a Microsoft account, an Azure Active Directory (Azure AD) account, an on-premises Active Directory account, or a local account.
-In addition to the primary account, Windows 10 users can add one or more secondary cloud accounts to their device.
-A secondary account is generally a Microsoft account, an Azure AD account, or some other account such as Gmail or Facebook.
+This can be a Microsoft account, a Microsoft Entra account, an on-premises Active Directory account, or a local account.
+In addition to the primary account, Windows 10 and newer users can add one or more secondary cloud accounts to their device.
+A secondary account is generally a Microsoft account, a Microsoft Entra account, or some other account such as Gmail or Facebook.
 These secondary accounts provide access to additional services such as single sign-on and the Windows Store, but they aren't capable of powering settings sync.

 Data is never mixed between the different user accounts on the device.
 There are two rules for settings sync: